 FIRST AID: IF SWALLOWED Call a poison control center or doctor immediately for treatment advice.
 Have person sip a glass of water if able to swallow.
 Do not induce vomiting unless told to do so by the poison control center or a doctor.
 Do not give anything by mouth to an unconscious person IF IN EYES Hold eye open and rinse slowly and gently with water for 15-20 minutes.
 Remove contact lenses, if present, after the first 5 minutes, then continue rinsing eye.
 Call poison control center or doctor immediately for treatment advice.
-IF ON SKIN • Take off contaminated clothing.
-OR CLOTHING • Rinse skin immediately with plenty of water for 15-20 minutes. • Call poison control center or doctor immediately for treatment advice.
+IF ON SKIN OR CLOTHING Take off contaminated clothing.
+Rinse skin immediately with plenty of water for 15-20 minutes.
+Call poison control center or doctor immediately for treatment advice.

 Have the product container or label with you when calling a poison control center or doctor or going for treatment.

-HOT LINE NUMBER For 24 hour medical emergency assistance (human or animal), or
+HOT LINE NUMBER

 For 24 hour medical emergency assistance (human or animal), or chemical emergency assistance (spill, leak or accident).

 Call CHEMTREC at 1-800-424-9300.